rachlbrown/rust-core/README.md

 a baseline level of functionality without any external dependencies, and an extended set of features in a traditional hosted environment.

-The `core` library is currently designed to be used as a module, but as Rust's support for static linking and link-time optimization matures it will move towards the standard crate model.

 # Configuration

 * `--cfg libc` to enable features depending on a C standard library implementation